 A reservation fee will be taken to secure the property until all references, credit searches and tenancy documents are prepared.
 Should the references/searches prove to be unsatisfactory or the landlord withdraws, this reservation fee will be refunded in full less the cost of credit references and if applicable, the administration fee.
 The reservation fee will be deducted from the account on payment of the check in fees.

 We apply to a credit reference agency for a financial and personal grading for each prospective tenant in order to satisfy the landlord that their property is likely to be well looked after and that the rent will be paid on time.
-These will include a credit check, references from an employer, an accountant, a solicitor, and a previous landlord.
+These will include a credit check, references from an employer, an accountant and a previous landlord.
 For company lets we will review the company’s trading position.

 If sufficient information has not been obtained it may be necessary to nominate a guarantor who will act as security for the term of the tenancy agreement.
 The guarantor must be a UK based property owner and will be referenced in the same way as the proposed tenant.